nikhil-x-gupta/visual-ai/register/model/README.md

 User only performs the step 1.
 A properly written application, covering steps 6 and 7, makes use of the just delivered model.

+### Application Specific;

+In this example application, a separate container `mmsmodel` manages the step 6.
+Step 7 is part of the application code to pull in the newly delivered model and recalibrate the ML inferencing engine.

+For the system to work in an scalable fashion, the application requires (configuarble) certain directory structure.

+1. `/var/local/horizon` where all the newly delivered model files are stored for the application to make use of.
+2. The `publish.definition.file` makes use of the `description` field to specify certain sub-directory structure to organize many applications on the same mdoe and do not clobber each other.
+3. A convenient `publish_model.sh` is provided to orgnaize and ease the publishing step.